 - Match income with bank deposits

-Replacement payslips are often used when originals are unavailable due to lost records, payroll changes, or employer delays.
+Replacement payslips are used when originals are missing.

 - Figures match bank statements